Teomazivila/Udacity_Project/README.txt

+This is my proof of successful deployment of the static website provided by the School

 Deploy Static Website on AWS

 In this project, you will deploy a static website to AWS using S3, CloudFront, and IAM.